WarpWorld/CCPack-PC-LethalCompany/thunderstore/README.md

 ### Effect List
-Effect List can be found here: https://crowdcontrol.live/game/LethalCompany/?pack=LethalCompany
+Effect List can be found here: https://crowdcontrol.live/game/LethalCompany/

 ### Setup
-Our setup guide can be found here: https://crowdcontrol.live/guides/lethalcompany/
+Our Lethal Company setup guide can be found here: https://crowdcontrol.live/guides/lethalcompany/

+### Note

+If you plan to play with others, **everyone needs this mod installed**!

+Compatibility with other mods is limited.
+Some effects may not work or the game may become less stable.
+Try creating a new profile and gp from there!